robertmeta/vimfiles/README.md

 #### Won't really work until you run ####

-git submodule foreach git pull
+to init: git submodule update --init or to update: git submodule foreach git pull